 7 Non-Perishable Meals

-If you are like me, you like to cook with ingredients, but there are situations where eating out of a can or boiling water will better fit the emergency.
+Like me, you like to cook with ingredients, but there are situations where eating out of a can or boiling water will better fit the emergency.
 For example, imagine using a chain saw all day to cut up trees in your yard and then having to cook a meal from scratch on your gas grill.
 NO thanks, Instead boil water on a backpacker stove or heat a can.

 - Meals Ready To Eat (MRE), military ration in retort pouches, there are civilian versions (My Patriot Supply, 4 Patriots, BePrepared)